ryouze/ryouze.github.io/content/posts/vroom.md

 ### Car Physics

-Car physics were another major challenge.
-I aimed for arcade-style handling: fun, simple, responsive, not realistic.
+Car physics was another major challenge.
+I aimed for arcade-style handling: fun, simple, responsive, and not realistic.
 Cars are treated as points with velocity and rotation.
 Each frame applies input, acceleration, drag, slip, steering, and movement, with delta time keeping it consistent.

 The result is fast acceleration and easy drifting.
 It doesn't take much skill, but it's fun to play, which was the goal.

-Physics are applied inside the `Car` class.
+Physics is applied inside the `Car` class.
 A full physics engine might be something I build later.

 ```cpp
 // Simplified physics implementation (runs on every frame)